manishk169/CareerSync-Job-Portal-for-Nashik/README.md

 # CareerSync-Job-Portal-for-Nashik
-Developed a robust job portal using PHP and MySQL exclusively for Nashik city, featuring advanced search functionalities, real-time email notifications, and personalized job recommendations based on jobseeker's skills.
+Developed a robust job portal using PHP and MySQL exclusively for Nashik city, featuring advanced search functionalities and real-time email notifications.
 Streamlined the application and recruitment processes to enhance user experience for both job seekers and employers.
+Improved the platform's efficiency to facilitate seamless interactions between job seekers and employers.

 <h1>Technology Used</h1>
 Front-end : Html, CSS, Bootstrap, JavaScript   <br>